purnesh/sagemaker-byom-python/README.md

 In this section we will configure the Lifecycle Policy for our Sagemaker instance

-1. Go to create a new Lify
+1. Go to create a new Lifecycle Policy

 ```
 #!/bin/bash